Skip to contents

 Verifying local coverage

-1. display all samples (default parameters): by displaying the end read count coverage of all samples using a boxplot at the +6/-6 genomic position relative to the genomic position of interest (green box).
-Such a plot is automatically used when number of samples in up to x.
-The median of the read end count is shown as a dashed red line.
+1. display all samples (default parameters): by displaying the end read count coverage of all samples using a boxplot at the +/-6 genomic position relative to the genomic position of interest (green box).
+A pink box is displayed if there is other modification in the window.
+Such a plot is automatically used when samples = “all”.
+The median of the read end count and coverage limit are shown as two dashed red lines.

 Here is an example: